 For many people, the process of selecting a chimney cap starts with this question: do I really need a chimney cap?
-The truth is yes.
+The truth is, yes, you do.
 If you've got an active chimney, you should have a chimney cap.
 The most basic reason for this has to do with fire safety.
 Whenever you use your fireplace, you create a lot of sparks.
 Most of them stay within the fire chamber or the base of the chimney, but some will reach the top of your chimney.
-If you don't have a chimney cap or screen to keep them contained, they could very easily ignite your roof or any other nearby flammable materials.
-A single spark is more than capable of setting your entire property on fire.
+If you don't have a chimney cap or screen to keep them contained, they could ignite your roof or any other nearby flammable materials.

 Chimney caps are not, however, only important because of what they keep in but also what they keep out.
 Uncovered chimneys provide appealing nesting places for all sorts of small animals.
-Birds are the most common interlopers, but it's not uncommon to find squirrels and raccoons in open chimneys.
+Birds are the most common intruders, but it's not uncommon to find squirrels and raccoons in open chimneys.
 Such nests are dangerous because any kind of chimney obstruction can cause a smoke build-up inside your home, and the waste from these animals can harbor disease.
 And, of course, living above a functional fireplace isn't safe for the animals involved either.
-By capping your chimney, you're protecting both your family and your wild neighbors.
+By capping your,chimney you're protecting both your family and your furry neighbors.

 Even if you don't live in a particularly windy area, wind can still affect your chimney's draft.
 Strong gusts can cause the draw of your fireplace or stove to fluctuate rather than remain at a continuous, steady rate.
-This can cause downdrafts, a serious problem where the smoke from your fire is being blown back down your chimney.
+This can cause downdrafts, a serious problem where the smoke from your fire is blown back down your chimney.
 Installing a chimney cap can block some of the wind and help your chimney's draft remain constant.

 Knowing Your Options